bastianolea/blog-bastianolea-r/content/blog/nubes_de_palabras/index.markdown

 ```

     ## Warning in wordcloud_boxes(data_points = points_valid_first, boxes = boxes, :
-    ## Some words could not fit on page.
-They have been placed at their original
+    ## One word could not fit on page.
+It has been placed at its original position.
-    ## positions.

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-12-1.png" width="672" />